aiidateam/aiida-tutorials/docs/pages/2019_Ljubljana/sections/first_taste.rst

   verdi restapi

-and open the |provenance browser|.
+and open the |provenance browser| (from the browser inside the virtual machine).

 .. |provenance browser| raw:: html